-A person who serves as or performs the duties of a superintendent, principal, or director of special education shall hold a license appropriate to the position of school superintendent, principal, or director of special education.
-Performance of duties includes duties that provide assistance to the superintendent, principal, or director of special education consisting of 50 percent or more in administration, personnel, supervision, evaluation, and curriculum.
+A person who serves as or performs the duties of a superintendent, principal, or director of special education must hold a license appropriate to that position.
+A person must hold the appropriate administrative license if 50 percent or more of the person's duties involve assisting the superintendent, principal, or director of special education with administration of personnel, employee supervision, employee evaluation, and curriculum implementation or, notwithstanding Minnesota Statutes, section 122A.40, subdivision 8, any of the person's duties include the duties listed in Minnesota Statutes, section 179A.03, subdivision 17.

-Initial licenses may be issued for each administrative licensure area for which licensure is sought.
-An applicant must meet requirements for licensure as a superintendent of schools, as a school principal, or as a director of special education.
+The board may issue an initial license for each administrative licensure area for which the applicant seeks licensure provided the applicant meets requirements for licensure as a superintendent of schools, as a school principal, or as a director of special education.

-An institution applying to the board for approval of a preparation program leading to licensure as superintendent, principal, or director of special education shall comply with part 3512.2500.
-An approved program must include a description of how applicants for licensure may have their experience and preparation in those areas listed in subpart 3 or 4 evaluated by an institution with an approved program.
-The evaluation must include representation from college departments involved with the licensure program and licensed practicing superintendents, principals, and directors of special education.
+An institution applying to the board for approval of a preparation program leading to licensure as superintendent, principal, or director of special education must comply with part 3512.2500.
+An institution with a board-approved program must describe how the institution evaluates the experience and preparation of licensure applicants in the areas listed in subpart 3 or 4.
+Representatives from college departments involved with the licensure program and licensed practicing superintendents, principals, and directors of special education must participate in the evaluation.
 This evaluation must result in a plan for the applicant to complete the knowledge, skills, and dispositions listed in part 3512.0510.

-An approved program for the competency and situational observation component must include an exit evaluation that requires a licensure candidate to demonstrate mastery of aptitude with the knowledge, skills, and dispositions in part 3512.0510.
+The competency and situational observation components of an approved program must require a licensure candidate to demonstrate mastery of knowledge, skills, and dispositions in the competencies under part 3512.0510 as part of the exit evaluation.

-A continuing license shall be issued and renewed according to part 3512.2300 governing continuing licenses.
+The board must issue or renew a continuing license according to part 3512.2300 governing continuing licenses.

 A person holding a Minnesota life or permanent license as a superintendent or principal need not hold an initial license or a continuing license in that administrative licensure area.